 If you’re into apologetics, you’re likely familiar with many great resources you can go to for an in-depth look at how well Scripture has been preserved throughout the ages.

 However, in the midst of a conversation it is not always practical to bring these resources into the discussion and it can be difficult to recall the relevant information that you’ve studied.

 This article seeks to provide a way to confidently outline some important aspects of defending the Bible.

-Instead of trying to memorize specific facts, we recommend focusing on understanding these four areas of evidence.
+Instead of trying to memorize specific facts, I recommend focusing on understanding these four areas of evidence that support the reliability of Scripture.
 Having a firm grasp of these larger, more generalized topics can give you the confidence to introduce others to the facts about why we can trust that our Bible’s accurately preserve what was originally written by the authors.